jh3nd3rs0n/jargyle/README.md

 found as a directory and in multiple archive formats in `jargyle-distribution/target/`.

-`mvn clean integration-test -Pcoverage`: Performs a clean build and execution of all tests including integration tests and also produces test coverage reports.
+`mvn clean test -Pcoverage`: Performs a clean build and execution of all tests except integration tests and also produces test coverage reports.
 The test coverage reports can be found in `jargyle-report-aggregate/target/`.
 The option `-Pcoverage` can be removed if you do not want test coverage reports produced.

-`mvn clean test -Pcoverage`: Performs a clean build and execution of all tests except integration tests and also produces test coverage reports.
+`mvn clean verify -Pcoverage`: Performs a clean build and execution of all tests including integration tests and also produces test coverage reports.
 The test coverage reports can be found in `jargyle-report-aggregate/target/`.
 The option `-Pcoverage` can be removed if you do not want test coverage reports produced.